lurchmath/lde/docs/api-lde.md

 ## Manipulating the Input Tree

-The Input Tree can be manipulated with four functions in the public API of this module:
+The Input Tree can be manipulated with seven functions in the public API of this module:

- * `inserStructure(structureToInsert,parentID,insertionIndex)` inserts a new
+ * `insertStructure(structureToInsert,parentID,insertionIndex)` inserts a
-   `InputStructure` within the Input Tree, as follows:
+   new `InputStructure` within the Input Tree, as follows:
     * `structureToInsert` should be either the structure to insert or the serialized version thereof (optionally created with `.toJSON()` in an `InputStructure` instance).
 After the structure is deserialized (if